 Whether you buy your tree from a nursery, garden center, plant shop or a bonsai artist ...

-always ask for the scientific name and bonsai care information!
+Always ask for the scientific name and bonsai maintenance information!

 The basics of growing a bonsai are no different than growing any container plant.